Kadhal Kottai: Legacy

 Kadhal Kottai is considered a cult film and a landmark in Tamil cinema diverging from traditional romantic films of the time.
 This film has been included in the book Pride of Tamil Cinema written by G. Dhananjayan, which covers films between 1931 and 2013 that have earned national and international recognition.
 Dhananjayan wrote, "Kadhal Kottai is a trendsetting film which breathed new life into Tamil cinema and paved the way for revival of love themes in a big way".
 According to The Times of India the film hits the top list of romantic films made in Tamil cinema.
 The film also hit the list of top romantic films of Tamil magazines Ananda Vikatan and Dinamani.
 The film is considered one of the blockbuster films in the career of Ajith Kumar.
 Vijay's dance in the song "Kavalai Padathe Sagothara" also gained popularity.
 The film was released as a novel in 2010 under the same name.
 Some of the romantic scenes from the film were imitated by Vimal (Santhanam) and Aarthi's characters in Malai Malai (2009).
 In the 2021 film Master, a reference is made about the film when JD (Vijay) talks to Charu (Malavika Mohanan).
+While the film ridicules the idea of wearing a sweater in Rajasthan given the state's apparently perpetual humidity, Agathiyan mockingly responded that anyone visiting the state would know it is not always like that.